 Other station renovations

-In addition to the major key projects such as Rotterdam and Utrecht, several other stations are also being renovated so that they can continue to form a pleasant and safe environment for ever-increasing numbers of travelers in the future.
+In addition to the major key projects, NS and ProRail are renovating several other stations so that they can continue to form a pleasant and safe environment for ever-increasing numbers of travelers in the future.

 In the future, station Naarden-Bussum is expected to have to deal with many more travellers.
 This will require some adjustments to the rails, the station and the surrounding area, with the understanding that the station's architectural and cultural value should be maintained, while also guaranteeing the travellers' safety.